 How To Prevent Female Genital Warts

-• Use condoms every time you have sex or oral sex.
+- Use condoms and dental dams every time you have sex or oral sex.
 You can use male or female condoms to help with this.

-• Get regular screenings for HPV and other sexually transmitted infections.
+- Get regular screenings for HPV and other sexually transmitted infections.
+Routine health checks and Pap smears help in the early detection and management of HPV-related conditions.

 Can Female Genital Warts Be Cured